cdsittampalam/documentation/docs/Fund Administration.md

 ![Account](/doc-images/coins.png)

-The Holdings page consists of the summary section that allows you to create a fund or view attributes of a default fund.
+The Holdings page consists of the summary view that shows basic information on the funds.

 ![Fund One in Default](/doc-images/HoldingsA.png)